-To return the system to a secure operating state within 30 minutes following a credible contingency event or protected event, consistent with the power system security standards.
+- To maintain the system in a secure operating state during normal operation, consistent with the power system security standards. - To return the system to a secure operating state within 30 minutes following a credible contingency event or protected event, consistent with the power system security standards.

-Reliability:
+• Reliability:

-1. To ensure each NEM region has sufficient local generation and transmission capacity such that demand can be supplied consistent with the reliability standard10.
+1. To ensure each NEM region has sufficient local generation and transmission capacity such that demand can be supplied consistent with the reliability standard.

-AEMO seeks to meet these responsibilities meets these obligations by dispatching generation in line with market bids, invoking and revoking constraint equations, and adjusting network equipment such as voltage setpoints and reactive plant status.
+AEMO seeks to meet these responsibilities by dispatching generation in line with market bids, invoking and revoking constraint equations, and adjusting network equipment such as voltage setpoints and reactive plant status.

-However, network conditions can arise such that after AEMO has used all available operational tools the network is still not secure, or there is still insufficient supply to meet demand in a NEM region.
+However, conditions can arise such that after AEMO has used all available operational tools the network is still not secure, or there is still insufficient supply to meet demand in a NEM region.
+In this situation,